starsareintherose/TNT_Script/README.md

 # TNT Script used by Guoyi

-These scripts follow MIT, part of script is from setk.run belonging to Salvador Arias (Instituto Miguel Lillo, San Miguel de Tucumán, Argentina).
+This script follows MIT and part of script is from setk.run belonging to Salvador Arias (Instituto Miguel Lillo, San Miguel de Tucumán, Argentina).

 ## Usage